 I’m happy to report that this post is about all of those things!
 A few weeks ago, Berty and I got to experience it for ourselves.
-We drove down to Big Sur and up Highway 1 during a fun week in San Francisco.
+We drove down to Big Sur and up the California Coast’s Highway 1 during a fun week in San Francisco.

 During the trip, we crossed paths with some fellow explorers who told us about a place we should check out called Shark Fin Cove.

 After a quick google search, we knew we had to find this place!!

 In this post, we’re telling you why Shark Fin Cove has to be an essential stop on your next Pacific Coast Highway road trip!

 What To Expect at Shark Fin Cove in Davenport, California